 I completed my Ph.
 D. in Philosophy in 2016 at the University of Oklahoma.
 My dissertation was titled Emotions, Reasons, and Rationality.
 My advisor was Wayne Riggs and my committee included Amy Olberding, Sherri Irvin, Linda Zagzebski, and Jill Irvine.
 I completed my B.A. in Philosophy in Spring 2008 at Oklahoma State University.

-My research is on philosophy of emotions, with a focus on rationality, responsibility, and self-cultivation.
-Though our means of controlling our emotions are indirect, I believe that we are generally responsible for them.
+My research is on philosophy of emotions, focusing on rationality, responsibility, and self-cultivation.
+Though our means of controlling our emotions are indirect, I argue that we generally bear a great deal of responsibility for them.
 We can influence our immediate emotional responses with reflective tools such as information elaboration, attention redirection, and imagination.
 This help us to interfere with processes that sustain the emotion, changing its course.
 At the same time, this helps us to re-calibrate our emotional dispositions.

 The reflective tools that we use to influence and correct our emotions may not bring our emotions to accord with our judgments about what's correct or appropriate.
 Instead, they may show us that we missed something important in judging as we did.
 This raises concerns that our emotions may sometimes insidiously influence our judgments by drawing our attention to the wrong things or causing us to rationalize.
 At the same time, we know that we make mistakes in judgment and that our conflicting emotions can help us identify and fix our mistakes.
 So the question is: How do we to manage the risk of rationalizing without sacrificing the need to check our potentially erroneous judgments?